-But if you believe anxiety is merely a behavior you can work at changing, that realization alone can bring hope, which can alleviate a great deal of unnecessary anxiety and feelings of being depressed.
+But if you believe there is a lot you can do to overcome issues with anxiety, that realization alone can bring hope and encouragement, both of which can alleviate a great deal of anxiety and hopelessness.

-Anxiety isn’t about something that’s ‘gone wrong’ and that you can’t correct.
-Anxiety is about behavior that all of us can control when we know how.
+Anxiety isn’t about something that’s “gone wrong” in the brain that you can’t correct.
+Anxiety is about behavior we can change.